 “Being dead reminds me that I’m dead.
 The boredom and resentment of having so much free time and no way to affect the world reminds me that I’m dead.”

-I don’t have an answer to that, so we descend to the basement.
+I lack a witty answer to that, so we descend to the basement.
 The ghost hunters burst out in applause when they step onto the cold floor.
 Some people get excited about anything.

 “It’s so dark…” one grumbles, “and cold.”